Aryzta to pursue asset sales as takeover talks fail

 The result was also affected as sales, especially to catering customers, slid amid widespread Covid-19 lockdowns earlier this year, resulting in underlying earnings before interest, tax, depreciation and amortisation (Ebitda) dropping 15.4 per cent to €260 million.

-Aryzta said last week that was postponing its annual general meeting, due to take place in Switzerland on November 11th, in order to give it “further time to evaluate the available range of strategic and financial options”.
+Aryzta said last week that it was postponing its agm, due to take place in Switzerland on November 11th, in order to give it “further time to evaluate the available range of strategic and financial options”.